Coping with personality changes

 Many people find just talking to others helpful.
 This can be useful to people with brain tumours and carers alike.
 You may wish to share your feelings with close family or friends, or you could seek support from a counsellor.

 Your GP may be able to refer you to an NHS counsellor or psychologist (if there’s one available in your area), Psychologists can give you strategies and ways of coping with the changes.
 Alternatively, you could find one who practises privately, but this will have a cost.

-The Brain Tumour Charity runs closed Facebook groups where you can talk to people in a similar situation.
+The Brain Tumour Charity runs online support groups where you can talk to people in a similar situation.
 We can also point you towards local face-to-face groups.